signalfx/lambda-layer-versions/splunk-apm/README.md

 ### Java wrapper

-The Java wrapper is based on OpenTelemetry Java version 1.5.0.
+The Java wrapper is based on OpenTelemetry Java version 1.6.0.

 The official documentation of the upstream layer can be found [here](https://github.com/open-telemetry/opentelemetry-lambda/blob/main/java/README.md).

+1. Installation

     No code change is needed to instrument a lambda.
 However, the `AWS_LAMBDA_EXEC_WRAPPER` environment variable must be set accordingly:
     - `/opt/otel-handler` for wrapping regular handlers implementing `RequestHandler`
     - `/opt/otel-proxy-handler` for wrapping regular handlers implementing `RequestHandler`, proxied through API Gateway, and enabling HTTP context propagation
     - `/opt/otel-stream-handler` for wrapping streaming handlers implementing `RequestStreamHandler`

+2. Span flush

+    Spans are sent synchronously, before the lamda function terminates.
+Default span flush wait timeout is 1 second.
+It is controlled with a following environment variable (value in milliseconds):
+    ```
+    OTEL_INSTRUMENTATION_AWS_LAMBDA_FLUSH_TIMEOUT: 30000
+    ```

+3. Context propagation

+    For more information about available context propagators, see the [Propagator settings](https://github.com/open-telemetry/opentelemetry-java/tree/v1.1.0/sdk-extensions/autoconfigure#customizing-the-opentelemetry-sdk) for the OpenTelemetry Java.

+4. Logging

+    Logging is controller with `OTEL_LAMBDA_LOG_LEVEL` environment variable.
+Default set to `WARN`.
+When set to `DEBUG`, the logging exporter is added to traces exporter in order to help verify exported data.

+    Please note that enabling `DEBUG` will generate additional logs which may in turn increase AWS CloudWatch costs.

+### Python wrapper

+The Python wrapper is based on Splunk Distribution of OpenTelemetry Python version `v1.0.0`.

+The official documentation of the upstream layer can be found [here](https://github.com/open-telemetry/opentelemetry-lambda/blob/main/python/README.md).

+1. Installation

+    Set the `AWS_LAMBDA_EXEC_WRAPPER` environment variable to `/opt/otel-instrument`.

+2. Span flush

+    Spans are sent synchronously, before the lamda function terminates.
+Flush timeout is set to maximum 30 seconds.

+3. Context propagation

+    For more information about available context propagators, see the [Propagator settings](https://github.com/signalfx/splunk-otel-python/blob/main/docs/advanced-config.md#trace-propagation-configuration) for the Splunk distribution of OpenTelemetry Python.

 ### Metrics extension